 Paul Rozario was born in 1971 in Singapore and spent his early childhood there.
 Two things marked out this mischievous youngster--a love of travel (he was on an airplane within a couple of months of being born) and reading (he won a contest for reading the most number books at the local library when he was 10).
-His love of languages saw him take up Mandarin and French at school, both of which he is fluent in, and he has since added Amharic, Ge’ez, Syriac, and Malayalam to his linguistic prowess.
+His love of languages saw him take up Mandarin and French at school, both of which he is fluent in, and he has since added Amharic and Italian to his linguistic prowess.

 Paul graduated with a law degree from Trinity College, Oxford University in 1995 and earned a Masters in Eastern and African Christianity from London University’s School of Oriental and African Studies in 1998.
 Following that, he traveled to Ethiopia, Kenya, and Djibouti to live and work for a year.